-You can also join our course on CERTIFICATION IN ONLINE OPTIONS TRADING STRATEGIES
+You can also join our course on CERTIFICATION IN ONLINE OPTIONS STRATEGIES

-An iron condor is one of the option trading strategies that consists of two puts (one long and one short) and two calls (one long and one short), and four strike prices.
+An iron condor is one of the options strategies that consists of two puts (one long and one short) and two calls (one long and one short), and four strike prices.
 All must have the same expiration date.

 The maximum profit is incurred when the underlying asset closes between the middle strike prices at expiration.

 We hope you found this blog informative and use it to its maximum potential in the practical world.
 Also, show some love by sharing this blog with your family and friends and helping us in our mission of spreading financial literacy.